HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 by consumers, Measures created in this guide always include these extensions on Measure.group, even if they are not strictly needed.

-### Measures for Situational Awareness
+### Types of Measures for Situational Awareness
 Just as [quality reporting](https://www.hl7.org/fhir/clinicalreasoning-quality-reporting.html) defines several types of measures, situational awareness measures also follow several common patterns.
-Examing the data being captured for Situational Awareness during the COVID-19 crisis, this guide has identified the following types of measures:
+Examining the data being captured for Situational Awareness during the COVID-19 crisis, this guide has identified the following types of measures:

-* Capacity or Utilization
+* Capacity and Utilization
 * Current and Cumulative Event Counting (Event Growth)
 * Queue Length
 * Service Times